Drayux/Catalyst/Install/04-environment.md

 > `micro /etc/makepkg.conf`

 	> +/- | MAKEFLAGS="j12"
+	> +/- | OPTIONS=(strip docs !libtool !staticlibs emptydirs zipman purge !debug lto)
-Allow pacman/yay to use multiple threads when buildling packages from source
+Edit makepkg config: Use multiple threads when building packages from source and disable the extraneous debug build
-_This option is found on line 51 of `/etc/makepkg.conf`.
-I like to set this value to half of the number of threads available on my system (`nproc` / 2)_
+_These options are found on lines 51 and 96 of `/etc/makepkg.conf` respectively.
+I like to set the number of jobs to half that of the number of threads available to my system (`nproc` / 2)_

 ## Display Manager ([`ly`](https://github.com/fairyglade/ly))
 A minimal console greeter that looks pretty and features _most_ of the configuration options I want.